This piece was made in collaboration with our friends at Visit Denver

 A beer brewed at Novel Strand from the beginning, Green Showers is perhaps one of the brewery’s most popular beers and a perfect representation of the brewery.
 “We came in not calling anything hazy or New England or DDH or saying some weird shit,” says Danon.
 “So it’s very touching that people really loved that beer from the beginning.”

-With the lagers, Danon engineers those beers to be “snappy, crisp, quick, and easy on the palette because that’s what will make you want more of the flavor.”
+With the lagers, Danon engineers those beers to be “snappy, crisp, quick, and easy on the palate because that’s what will make you want more of the flavor.”

 You’ll find lagers and a bit more on the “Classiques” side.